-This is the position a base umpire should take, prior to making a call on a play.
-The set position mimics the ready position in that the feet are spread apart, normally shoulder width, knees are soften and slightly bent with the hands drawn towards the body at belt level
+This is the position an base umpire should take, prior to making a call on a play.
+This position is very similar to the ready position.

-On a force play, the umpire moves to a position to see the play; 5-6 meters (18 feet) back, 90 degrees to the throw; on plays at 1st base, do not go beyond 45 degrees to the base.
-Once at this position the umpire should stop, set, see the play and then make the call.
+On a force play, the umpire moves to a proper position to see the play; 6 meters (18 feet) back, 90 degrees to the throw; on plays at 1st base, do not go beyond 45 degrees to the base, normally take two or three steps into fair territory which will give a 22.5 degree angle.
+Once at this position the umpire should go into the set position which mimics the ready position, feet spread apart (normally shoulder width) knees soften and slightly bent with hands drawn into the body at belt level.